-The students of class 9 will learn the concepts of Congruence of Triangles, Criteria for Congruence and theorem related to it in the exercise 7.1.
-In the exercise the questions are related to the proof.
+The students of Class 9 will learn the concepts of Congruence of Triangles, Criteria for Congruence and theorem related to it in Exercise 7.1.
+In the exercise, the questions are related to proof.
 So, while solving these questions it’s very important that students should mention the congruence rule.
 Also, they should not miss any steps while solving it.
 To know how to write answers in a better way to score good marks, download the NCERT solution PDF.

 We hope this information on “NCERT Solution Class 9 Maths Chapter 7 Triangles Exercise 7.1” is useful for students.